nicksolony/menu-creator/README.md

 * ...

 ## User Stories
-* A user is able to view dishes, add new dish, edit dish or delete dish
+* A user is able to view dishes, add new dish, edit dish and delete dish
+* A user is able to view categories, add new categories, edit categories and delete categories
 * A user is able to view menus, create a new menu, edit a menu, or delete a menu
 * A user can view dishes on a menu, add a dish to a menu, delete a dish from the menu

 ## Models
 * dish
+  * Name
+  * Category
+  * Description
+  * Price
+* menu
+  * Name
+  * Dishes
+* category
+  * Name
-  *
+  * Dishes